AndreasOhlsson/ConnectFour/README.md

 The game Connect Four done by Andreas Ohlsson

-To play, download the .rar and run ConnectFour.jar
+To play, download the .zip and run ConnectFour.jar

 Java 1.8 or later version needed